 Individual study is the pursuit of a regularly listed course by a student without attending classes on a regular basis.
-Permission from the departmental chair (in which the course is offered) will need to be secured.
-If the chair approves, then she or he will suggest one or more faculty members in the department who might supervise the student in the course.
+Permission from the Director of the Doctoral Program and departmental chair (in which the course is offered) will need to be secured.
+If the department chair approves, then she or he will suggest one or more faculty members in the department who might supervise the student in the course.
 If the faculty member agrees to supervise the student, the student and faculty member will work out the method of study.
 The grade for the course will be submitted to the Registrar in the regular way at the end of the semester in which the project is completed.